An Official Guide to the Interior Barn Doors for Your Home

 What to Consider When Purchasing a Interior Barn Door

 Barn style doors come in all shapes and sizes, meaning you have a number of choices to make when purchasing one.
 Here's how to narrow down your options.
+You can use single or double barn doors.

 Think about the design and placement of furniture in your home when purchasing a barn door.
 Traditional sliding barn doors require at least the width of the doors plus 5 inches to be available to slide the door(s).
 Normally they can only slide to one side.
 Swinging barn style doors require roughly half the door opening size as clearance, the doors will swing back and forth to close automatically.
 When planning for barn doors make sure you can get through and around them in one piece.
 Swinging barn doors require less space than a traditional sliding barn doors, either barn door is a creative door for your small space.